 |AMD Ryzen 3 3250U||2/4||2.6GHz||Up to 3.5GHz||3 Radeon Cores||15W|

-With multithreaded performance, the eight-core, 16-threaded Ryzen design will give content creators serious power over laptops with a quad-core design.
-In an encoding test, video encoded 40% faster on the Ryzen 4000 than on Intel’s quad-core Core i7-10510U.
-Strong multithreaded performance makes Ryzen laptops powerful mobile workstations, with AMD closing in on Intel’s lead with single-core performance.
+With multithreaded performance, the six and eight core Ryzen designs give content creators serious power over laptops with a quad-core design.
+In early first-party benchmarks from AMD, video encoded 40% faster on the Ryzen 4000 than on Intel’s quad-core Core i7-10510U.
+Strong multithreaded performance makes Ryzen laptops powerful mobile workstations, with AMD closing in on Intel’s lead in single-core performance.
 AMD’s test using the Cinebench R20 tool showed a 25% improvement in single-core performance compared to the prior generation while still using 15W of thermal design power.

 Ryzen 4000: Desktop

-The Zen 2-based Ryzen 4000 processors start with the Ryzen 3 4300GE, which comes with four cores and eight threads and a base clock speed of 3.5GHz, and scales all the way up to a Ryzen 7 4700G, a processor clocked at 3.6GHz base speeds with eight cores and 16 threads that comes with eight integrated graphics core.
+The Zen 2-based Ryzen 4000 processors start with the Ryzen 3 4300GE, which comes with four cores and eight threads and a base clock speed of 3.5GHz, and scale all the way up to a Ryzen 7 4700G, with a 4.4GHz boost clock, eight cores and 16 threads, and eight integrated graphics cores.

 The consumer line is split between the GE series, which requires 35W TDP, and a G series, which requires 65W TDP.
 The GE series include the Ryzen 3 4300GE, Ryzen 5 4600GE, and Ryzen 7 4700GE, while the G series include the Ryzen 3 4300G, Ryzen 5 4600G, and Ryzen 7 4700G.